- Classes taught in English and Italian with international students

 Natalie Brady is the Florence Program Coordinator and will work with you through your departure to Italy.

-Federica Guerrieri, Ellen Oyasaeter, Monica Gabbrielli, Irene Bevilacqua are the Florence Resident Directors, and will work with you during your stay in Italy.
+Federica Guerrieri, Ellen Oyasaeter, Monica Gabbrielli, Valentina Scalini are the Florence Resident Directors, and will work with you during your stay in Italy.